ilyba/ilyba.github.io/_i18n/en/services.markdown

 ## RubyWarrior Web

-ILYBA is developing the Web version of the RubyWarrior game which allows you to discover Ruby in a fun way.
+ILYBA is developing a Web version of the RubyWarrior game which allows you to discover Ruby in a fun way.
-The Web version offers a graphical interface allowing a more natural immersion.
+The Web version will offer a graphical interface allowing a more natural immersion.

+The development is currently in its early stages.
+However, in the meantime, you can take advantage of an adaptation by Vladimir Dementyev from Evil Martians.
+I've made minor modifications to enable the display of Ruby errors.
+This adaptation remains fundamentally identical to the original text-based version, yet it operates directly in the browser without requiring any additional modifications.

 [Launch the RubyWarrior game](/rubywarrior)